-For the Fall there will be a pre-enrollment window through Student Center where you can request classes before arriving on campus.
+For the fall semester, there will be a pre-enrollment window through Student Center where you can request classes before arriving on campus.
 New student pre-enrollment for fall courses occurs mid-summer.
 At any point during your pre-enrollment window (called your enrollment appointment), you will have 24/7 access to adjust the classes on your schedule.
 Add/drop periods begin just before the start of the semester which allows for additional opportunities to make changes to your enrollment.

 As you prepare for this, be sure to read information from your major department and ask questions.
 This is your first time enrolling and we’ll be on Chatter to support you ahead of and during the pre-enroll and add period.

 Typically, a student’s schedule will have 2-3 major classes, 1 First-year Writing Seminar (FWS), 1 college distribution class, and 1 Physical Education Course.
 It is possible that Advanced Placement credit may substitute some of your requirements.
 Students must enroll in at least one CALS course each semester until 55 CALS credits have been successfully completed.

 You can track your college degree progress quite easily here.
 After you have successfully completed a semester, or you have provided an official transcript to the College Registrar, your degree progress will be updated in DUST.

 On top of completing the college distribution requirements, you will have major requirements to complete.
 Take a look at Canvas and at the emails you receive from your major.
 This information will give you a good idea on what you should enroll in.
 If you still have questions on major requirements, ask in Chatter.